intel/stacks/index.rst

 Welcome to the System Stacks for Linux* OS
 ==========================================

-We've put together Clear Linux* OS  based reference stacks to allow developers to quickly get up and running on Clear Linux OS with images tailored, optimized, and tested together for specific use cases.
+We've put together Linux OS  based reference stacks to allow developers to quickly get up and running on Linux OS with images tailored, optimized, and tested together for specific use cases.